Army (Ben Folds Five song): Conan O'Brien's The Legally Prohibited from Being Funny on Television Tour, 2010

+Ben Folds Live, 2002

 On the live album Ben Folds Live, Folds introduces the song to the audience by saying: "This one goes out to anyone who actually signed up and is in—is gone into the armed forces.
 Thanks a lot.
 I tried, I went down to the recruiting center and I talked to them, and I thought about it, but at the end of the day, I think I was genetically inclined to be a musician."
 He then goes on to instruct the audience in singing the horn parts: "We've got enough people in here to get a bitchin' horn section, so let's cut the audience down the middle.
 This side, saxophones, this side's trumpets."
 Later live audiences were split into "bitch and whore sections" by Ben, an auditory spin off of the phrase "bitchin' horn section" heard on Ben Folds Live.
 The ensemble parts are often performed by the crowds during concerts in an audience participation bit which Folds "conducts".
 In addition, the audience customarily sings the line, "God please spare me more rejection."
 Folds also frequently changes the last line from "the army" to "your mommy" or, on occasion, "all y'all's mommies".

-In the DVD Sessions at West 54th, in the Spare Reels footage, Ben Folds Five can be seen recording the song.
-The lyrics are slightly different, and the horn parts are either scat sung by Folds or omitted.